 - For a generalist degree: any 6 electives (18 hours) from the D.Min. curriculum

-- For a specialized track: 4 classes (12 hours) from the same track plus any 2 additional electives (6 hours) from the D.Min. curriculum
+- For the Christian Spiritual Formation, Leadership for Missional Renewal, or Preaching for Community Transformation tracks: 4 classes (12 hours) from the same track plus any 2 additional electives (6 hours) from the D.Min. curriculum

-- For Australian students pursuing the G.D.Div. concurrently: the 6 classes (18 hours) detailed here
+- For the Dual Enrollment track: the 6 classes (18 hours) detailed here

 Spiritual Formation (0 hours)